6 Key Steps for Starting a Child Care Center

 Child care centers across North America are well regulated, and it’s important that you have a good grasp of what you will need in order to be compliant with local regulations.
 Spend time researching local regulations including staff certifications, maintaining facilities, teacher to child ratios, etc. You will also need to find out what permits and licenses are needed in order meet the needs of becoming an authorized child care center.

 Ensuring that you will have the cashflow to support your new business is obviously one of the most crucial aspects to review in the planning stages.
 Create a budget for the startup costs as well as the ongoing monthly costs that you will incur.
 Once you’ve determined what these costs are, find out if you are able to qualify for a loan or government grant to help you finance the initial startup costs.
 Continue reviewing your budget throughout the startup process, adjusting your costs as needed, and ensuring that you remain on budget.
+Take the time to explore different ways that you can keep your startup costs low.

 Initially, the task of hiring all new employees can be a daunting task.
 It’s very important to ensure that you hire the right people.
 Take your time, ensure that you thoroughly interview candidates, and make sure that you begin the hiring process well in advance of the center opening so that you won’t have to rush in making your hiring decisions.
 Use local job boards and online hiring sites such as indeed.com or monster.com to help you find the right candidates.